Marc Aaronson

-Marc Aaronson (24 August 1950 – 30 April 1987) was an American astronomer.
+Marc Aaronson (August 24, 1950 – April 30, 1987) was an American astronomer.

 Life

-Aaronson was born in Los Angeles.

-He was educated at the California Institute of Technology, where he received a BS in 1972.
+Aaronson was educated at the California Institute of Technology, where he received a BS in 1972.
 He completed his Ph.D. in 1977 at Harvard University with a dissertation on the near-infrared aperture photometry of galaxies.
 He joined Steward Observatory at the University of Arizona as a postdoctoral research associate in 1977 and became an Associate Professor of Astronomy in 1983.
 Aaronson and Jeremy Mould won the George Van Biesbroeck Prize in 1981 and the Newton Lacy Pierce Prize in Astronomy in 1984 from the American Astronomical Society.
 He was also awarded the Bart J. Bok Prize in 1983 from Harvard University.
 His work concentrated on three fields: the determination of the Hubble constant (H0) using the Tully–Fisher relation, the study of carbon rich stars, and the velocity distribution of those stars in dwarf spheroidal galaxies.

-Aaronson was one of the first astronomers to attempt to image dark matter using infrared imaging.
-He imaged infrared halos of unknown matter around galaxies that could be dark matter.

 Death

-Aaronson died in an accident in the evening hours of 30 April 1987, in the dome of the 4-m Mayall Telescope of the Kitt Peak National Observatory.
+Aaronson died in an accident in the evening hours of April 30, 1987, aged 36, in the dome of the 4-m Mayall Telescope of the Kitt Peak National Observatory.
 He was killed when he was crushed by the hatch leading out to the catwalk; the hatch was slammed shut on him by a ladder which extended down from the turning telescope dome.
 A switch on the hatch automatically shut down the dome rotation motor; however, the momentum of the dome kept it moving for a few moments, allowing it to hit the outward opening hatch.
 This design flaw was corrected after the accident by trimming the ladder and redesigning the hatch to slide sideways, parallel to the dome wall.

 Asteroid 3277 Aaronson is named in his honor.